nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ![](./gcp_images/gcp_vmconfig4.png "VM configure firewall")

 Check the box by "Allow HTTP traffic" under the Firewall configuration, which opens port 80 (HTTP) and allows you to access the virtual machine.
-If this box is not checked, you will get an error message when trying to connect to the VM ("Insufficient Permission: Request had insufficient authentication scopes.").
+If this box is not checked, you may get an error message when trying to connect to the VM ("Insufficient Permission: Request had insufficient authentication scopes.").

 ### f.
 Complete configuration

-When you're done configuring the VM, click "Create".
+When you're done configuring the VM, click <span class="highlight_txt">Create</span>.
 It may take a few seconds to complete; there will be a green check mark next to the VM name.

 The VM can be refreshed, start/resumed, stopped, suspended, reset, or deleted using the icons at the top of the page: